 If you suffer from constant joint pain, you may be tired of relying on oral medication for all-too-fleeting pain relief.
-At Primary Medicine of Sherman in Sherman and Plano, Texas, the expert medical care team led by Robert Hernandez, MD, is here to help you feel better for much longer periods, up to months at a time, through joint injections.
+At Primary Medicine of Sherman in Sherman, Texas, the expert medical care team led by Robert Hernandez, MD, is here to help you feel better for much longer periods, up to months at a time, through joint injections.
 Click the online scheduler or call the office nearest you for joint pain relief.

 There are many reasons that joint pain develops, including: